lmarzy/openbracket-blog-jekyll/_posts/js/2016-10-06-es2015-array-helper-find.md

 category: js
 ---

 Let's check out the Array helper of find.
-The purpose of the find helper is to search through an Array and look for a particular element, as soon as an element is found the helper will return that record.
+The purpose of the find helper is to search through an Array and look for a particular value, as soon as an value is found the helper will return that record.

 If you have been writing any JS for a period of time you have probably needed to find a value in an array, and you have probably used a for loop to achieve this as shown: